Computing asymptotic invariants with the Ricci tensor on asymptotically flat and hyperbolic manifolds: Basic facts

 \section{Basic facts}

 We begin by recalling the classical definitions of the mass and the center of mass of an asymptotically flat manifold, together with their alternative definitions involving the Ricci tensor.
 In all that follows, the dimension $n$ of the manifolds considered will be taken to be at least $3$.
+We shall restrict ourselves to manifolds with only one end, but the definitions can be straightforwardly extended to the general case.

 \begin{defi} An asymptotically flat manifold is a complete Riemannian manifold $(M,g)$ such that there exists a diffeomorphism $\Phi$ (called a chart at infinity) from the complement of a compact set in $M$ into the complement of a ball in $\RM^n$, such that, in these coordinates and for some $\tau>0$,